 (3) a current employee of the legislature;

-(5) a current or former governor, lieutenant governor, attorney general, secretary of state, or state auditor.
+(5) a current or former governor, lieutenant governor, attorney general, secretary of state, or state auditor; or

-(a) Except for initial terms and for the first term following redistricting, a term is four years or until new appointments are made after congressional redistricting as provided in subdivision 4.
+(a) Except for the first term following redistricting, a term is four years or until new appointments are made after congressional redistricting as provided in subdivision 4.
 Members may serve no more than two full terms or portions of two consecutive terms.

 (b) If a member ceases to reside in the congressional district that the member resided in at the time of appointment as a result of moving or redistricting, the appointing authority who appointed the member must appoint a replacement who resides in the congressional district to serve the unexpired term.

-Appointing authorities shall make appointments within three months after a congressional redistricting plan is adopted.
+Appointing authorities shall make appointments after a congressional redistricting plan is adopted.
+Appointing authorities shall make appointments in accordance with the timing requirements in subdivision 2.
 Members that reside in an even-numbered district shall be appointed to a term of two years following redistricting.
 Members that reside in an odd-numbered district shall be appointed to a term of four years following redistricting.

 Members may be removed only for cause, after notice and a hearing, for missing three consecutive meetings, or as a result of redistricting.
 The chair of the council or a designee shall inform the appointing authority of a member missing three consecutive meetings.
 After the second consecutively missed meeting and before the next meeting, the chair or a designee shall notify the member in writing that the member may be removed for missing the next meeting.
 In the case of a vacancy on the council, the appointing authority shall appoint a person to fill the vacancy for the remainder of the unexpired term.